 Marigold!
 Calendula has been medicinally used around the world for centuries.
 It has been traditionally used to cure eczema, blepharitis, conjunctivitis, warts, and minor injuries such as wounds, sprain’s burns, cuts.
 Insect bites and bruises and minor burns, including sunburns.

 It has also been used to treat coughs, cramps, and even snake bites.
-Due to high content of flavonoids, Calendula act as anti-oxidants in the body.
-It protects our body cells from damage caused due to chemical process called oxidation.
+Due to the high content of flavonoids, Calendula act as anti-oxidants in the body.
+It protects our body cells from damage caused due to a chemical process called oxidation.
 Oxidation generates oxygen-free radicals and natural chemicals that suppress immune function.

-Recent study on animal studies shows that Calendula contains flavonoid, which speeds up wound-healing by increasing blood flow to the affected area and rapidly increases the production of collagen proteins.
+A recent study on animal studies shows that Calendula contains flavonoid, which speeds up wound-healing by increasing blood flow to the affected area and rapidly increases the production of collagen proteins.

 5.Best for Ulcers

 Marigold!
-Calendula tea or infusion can be made for the healing of irritating, painful colitis, Stomach ulcers and mouth ulcers.
+Calendula tea or infusion can be made for the healing of irritating, painful colitis, Stomach ulcers, and mouth ulcers.
 Calendula is used for healing of external ulcers, and Wounds Calendula works by stimulating the lymphatic system and reduces swelling and cleansing pf toxins in the body.

 It works as anti-septic and improves blood circulation to the affected area.
-Although further research is needed but in late Some clinical studies (Chakurski 1981, Krivenko 1989)validate the treatment of stomach ulcers.
+Although further research is needed in late Some clinical studies (Chakurski 1981, Krivenko 1989)validate the treatment of stomach ulcers.

 6.Treatment of Skin